kriox26/odin_project/project_oop/README.md

    |
 ```

-Once you finish, it will tell you if it was a draw, if not it will tell you name of the winner.
+Once you finish, it'll tell you if it was a draw, or the name of the winner.
 Enjoy!!!